 After spending three months with the learners, they will achieve at least three to four goals.
 Students will then gain the confidence to stay in the job.

 - To be an accountability partner – This skill will help the trainers to ask more questions on why a learner is unable to achieve the goals, how to navigate obstacles in life, etc. This coaching skill fortifies the trainer to do a better job.

 Q: How does the trainer get transformed into a coach and what are the critical aspects of this journey?

 Coaching skills are an essential tool in a trainer’s toolkit.
 But the skillset of a coach must be used based on a situation.
 We advise the participants not to use coaching in every situation.
 Instead, they can be a mentor and give the student an opportunity to find their own answers.

-Trainers may also be required to be counselors.
-The students will need counseling when they are going through a tough phase.
+Trainers may also be required to be counsellors.
+The students will need counselling when they are going through a tough phase.
 A coach is like a wagon that carries people from point A to point B. It is the student who decides where to go.

 Trainers help the students in breaking down their goals into small chunks, creating awareness of their obstacles, helping them reach out to others, etc. A trainer as a coach is someone who acts as an accountability partner for a learner.